TomStageDK/OWASP-DEF/README.md

 `OWASP Data Exchange Format` - https://www.owasp.org/index.php/OWASP_Data_Exchange_Format_Project - http://code.google.com/p/owasp-def/

-This is a draft project for the above.
+This is a draft project for the above, and this is WORK IN PROGRESS.

 The goal of this draft is to come up with an Data Exchange Format that should be able to hold almost any Penetration test software output.